Missouri is a global leader in the aerospace and defense industry, and could be the best place for your next company expansion.

 These Centers connect talent and industry together in a real-world environment that moves the industry forward.
 The Center for Aerospace Manufacturing Technologies (CAMT) at Missouri S&T, for example, is a national center of excellence for the development and transition of innovative advanced technologies for the aerospace manufacturing supply chain.
 Its industrial consortium includes The Boeing Company, GKN Aerospace, 3D-printing manufacturer Stratasys and other industry leaders.

 In totality, 58 Missouri institutions offer aerospace and defense related degrees and certificates, 22 offer degrees in cybersecurity and 15 offer degrees in precision production.
 And when it comes to colleges offering degrees in engineering and engineering technology, there are 20 offering associates programs, 15 bachelors, 7 masters and 4 PhD.

 Additionally the Midwest Cyber Center of Excellence works extensively across Missouri to assist with workforce development.
 We can show you how Missouri can meet your unique talent needs.
-Contact our CEO Steve Johnson to learn how.
+Contact our Interim CEO Subash Alias to learn how.